Evertonef/evertonef/README.md

 Hello, I'm @evertonef
-- 👀 I'm interested in jobs as a trainer, apprentice, junior
+- 👀 I am interested in learning new programming languages
-- 🌱 in learning new programming languages
+- 🌱 I am recently learning the programming language Javascript,Java,HTML PHP
 - 💞️ I'm looking to collaborate for the company's projects and develop myself within the company
 - 📫 How to reach me, this is my email evertonef@gmail.com
 <!---